antrea-io/antrea/docs/network-policy.md

 ### Static tiers

-Currently we support 5 static tiers in Antrea.
+Currently, we support 5 static tiers in Antrea.
 They are as follows in the relative order of precedence:

     Emergency > SecurityOps > NetworkOps > InterTenant > Application